candoumbe/Queries/README.md

 We used Migrations to make changes to our database and sometimes we needed to write plain SQL statements as part of migrations.
 For this, the EF 6.x <code>Sql(...)</code> command allows to add additional SQL statements that will be executed alongside the migrations.
 But I wasn't happy with that approach as the written SQL was tightly coupled to the database engine those migrations were run against.
-I wanted something more dynamic allowing to code SQL once in the migrations and be sure that it will run smoothly if we switch from SQL Server to Postgres.
+I wanted something more dynamic allowing to code SQL once in the migrations and be sure that it will run smoothly if we switch from SQL Server to PostgreSQL / MySQL / ... .

 ### No more tightly coupled SQL string
 Writing tightly coupled SQL means that you're writing SQL statements that are specific to a database engine. <br />